Transformational Leadership: Building the Perfect Leadership Pie with 7-HTL™

 Practical Tip: Build trust with your team.
 Be clear about the purpose of the work and how it contributes to the bigger picture.
 When people understand why they’re doing something, they feel empowered to take ownership.

-When individual development goals are aligned with team and organizational goals and they understand how their roles fit into the bigger picture, collaboration and engagement soar.
+When individual development goals are aligned with team and organizational goals, and people understand how their roles fit into the bigger picture, collaboration and engagement soar.

 Idealized Influence: The Toppings (It’s What Makes It Unique)